Skip to content

 • error (string, optional)

-• reason (“private_ip” | “primary_failed”)
+• reason (string: “private_ip” or “primary_failed”)

-Tracks extension lifecycle and settings changes.
+Extension logs track lifecycle events and settings changes.

 • extension_name (string)